 Life is rarely without its challenges.
 There are some, however, that can be so overbearing that it seems impossible to move on.
-Whether it’s the death of a loved one or overwhelming feelings of anxiety, it is important you know that help is available for every problem life throws your way.
+Whether it’s the death of a loved one or overwhelming feelings of anxiety.
+Nevertheless, it is important you know that help is available for every problem life throws your way.
 So when should you consult a psychiatrist?

-So what are some common reasons people see a Psychiatrist? –
+So what are some common reasons people see a Psychiatrist?

-4. Others include Phobias, Family and relationship problems, Sexual problems, Habits and addictions, Performance enhancement, Finding Mental Clarity, and other Mental disorders, Aches and Pains, and even Headaches that are persistent and Medically Undiagnosed Problems.
+4. Others include Phobias, Family, and relationship problems.
+Sexual problems, Habits and addictions, Performance enhancement, Finding Mental Clarity, and other Mental disorders.
+Aches and Pains, and even Headaches that are persistent and Medically Undiagnosed Problems.

-So that’s when should you consult a psychiatrist.
-Help is not far away and our expert senior psychiatrist is here to help.
+So that’s when you should consult a psychiatrist.
+Help is not far away, and our expert senior psychiatrist is here to help.